codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 methods and they will all be committed or rolled back based on the success or failure of any given query.

+.. note:: Since v4.3.0, ``DBDebug`` is true by default in all environments.
+    When ``DBDebug`` is true, if an query error occurs, all the queries will be rolled backed, and an exception will be thrown.
+    In previous versions, ``DBDebug`` was false in production environment, and different database drivers might throw different exception classes or did not throw exceptions.

 Strict Mode
 ===========